Barndominium vs. House in Texas: What's the Difference?

-The average cost to build a barndominium is sometimes advertised to be anywhere from $70 to $95 a square foot vs. the cost to build a conventional home usually comes out to around $115 - $145 per square foot.
+It depends.
+The average cost of a barndominium in Texas is $70 to $95 a square foot to build vs. the cost of a house is around $115 - $145 per square foot.

 However, these numbers can be somewhat misleading.
-When it’s all said and done, most barndominium builds in our market actually come out quite comparable to a traditional home at $117 to $135 a square foot for the base plan.
+When it’s all said and done, the cost of most barndominiums in Texas are quite comparable to a traditional home at $117 to $135 a square foot for the base plan.

 The cost varies greatly depending on the way you build your home, where you build it and how much you put into it.
-So while the exterior shell of the home comes out cheaper than building a traditional home, what you do on the inside can greatly outweigh the cost of a traditional home and exceed the budget you’ve set.
+So while the exterior shell of a barndominium comes out cheaper than a house, what you do on the inside can greatly outweigh the cost of a traditional home and exceed the budget you’ve set.

-Main Cost Differences Between a Barndominium vs. Traditional Home
+What Are the Main Cost Differences Between a Barndominium vs. a House?

 *Barndominium Costs: In 2021, as we write this, metal prices have soared, so the shell cost is significantly higher.
 But, like lumber, this cost should come down in time.